BE-Network/terraform-provider-verity/openapi/docs/ServicesPutRequestServiceValue.md

 `func (o *ServicesPutRequestServiceValue) HasMstInstance() bool`

 HasMstInstance returns a boolean if a field has been set.

+### GetPolicyBasedRouting

+`func (o *ServicesPutRequestServiceValue) GetPolicyBasedRouting() string`

+GetPolicyBasedRouting returns the PolicyBasedRouting field if non-nil, zero value otherwise.

+### GetPolicyBasedRoutingOk

+`func (o *ServicesPutRequestServiceValue) GetPolicyBasedRoutingOk() (*string, bool)`

+GetPolicyBasedRoutingOk returns a tuple with the PolicyBasedRouting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPolicyBasedRouting

+`func (o *ServicesPutRequestServiceValue) SetPolicyBasedRouting(v string)`

+SetPolicyBasedRouting sets PolicyBasedRouting field to given value.

+### HasPolicyBasedRouting

+`func (o *ServicesPutRequestServiceValue) HasPolicyBasedRouting() bool`

+HasPolicyBasedRouting returns a boolean if a field has been set.

+### GetPolicyBasedRoutingRefType

+`func (o *ServicesPutRequestServiceValue) GetPolicyBasedRoutingRefType() string`

+GetPolicyBasedRoutingRefType returns the PolicyBasedRoutingRefType field if non-nil, zero value otherwise.

+### GetPolicyBasedRoutingRefTypeOk

+`func (o *ServicesPutRequestServiceValue) GetPolicyBasedRoutingRefTypeOk() (*string, bool)`

+GetPolicyBasedRoutingRefTypeOk returns a tuple with the PolicyBasedRoutingRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPolicyBasedRoutingRefType

+`func (o *ServicesPutRequestServiceValue) SetPolicyBasedRoutingRefType(v string)`

+SetPolicyBasedRoutingRefType sets PolicyBasedRoutingRefType field to given value.

+### HasPolicyBasedRoutingRefType

+`func (o *ServicesPutRequestServiceValue) HasPolicyBasedRoutingRefType() bool`

+HasPolicyBasedRoutingRefType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)